End-to-End Image Reconstruction methods#

 layers are used in UNet at the second last resolution level, as it has shown to perform better in practice.

-Up to this point, our default selection for the loss function is the MSELoss
+Up to this point, our default selection for the loss function has been the MSELoss